-If you are interested in taking the 2014 course please contact Sean Gulick.
+If you are interested in taking the 2015 course (Maymester, 2015) please contact Sean Gulick.

 Opportunities for senior thesis research!
 For more information please contact Sean Gulick.

 Each Maymester we offer a field course designed to provide hands-on instruction for graduate and upper-level undergraduate students in the collection and processing of marine geological and geophysical (MG&G) data.
 The course covers high-resolution air gun and streamer seismic reflection, CHIRP seismic reflection, multibeam bathymetry, sidescan sonar, sediment coring, grab sampling and the sedimentology of resulting seabed samples (e.g., core description, grain size analysis, x-radiography, etc.) [More on instrumentation here].
 Scientific and technical experts in each of the techniques first provide students classroom instruction.
 The class then travels to the Gulf Coast for a week of at-sea field work as well as on-shore lab work.
 Two small research vessels are used concurrently: one for multibeam bathymetry, sidescan sonar, and sediment sampling, and the other for high-resolution seismic reflection and CHIRP sub-bottom profiling.
 Students rotate daily between the two vessels and lab work.
 Upon returning to Austin, students, working in teams, are expected to integrate the techniques into a final project that examines the geologic history and/or sedimentary processes as typified by a small area of the Gulf Coast continental shelf.
 This class satisfies field experience requirements for some degree programs.
 Enrollment is limited to 12 students.